Medical Marijuana For Veterans With PTSD

 Thankfully, recent research has begun to pave the way to a new understanding of PTSD and how to treat it.
 The Multidisciplinary Association for Psychedelic Studies (MAPS) has been studying the body’s therapeutic hotspot, the endocannabinoid system.
 Researchers found that people with PTSD had lower levels of anandamide, which triggers the same receptors that are activated by THC and other components of the marijuana plant.
 In other words, “One pillar of PTSD is an endocannabinoid deficiency: the body stops producing enough endocannabinoids to fill receptor sites, and this is where the cannabinoids found in marijuana play a therapeutic role.
 By replenishing these missing endocannabinoids with those found in cannabis, researchers think marijuana pharmaceuticals might bring PTSD patients relief from their memories.”
 This research suggests that medical marijuana for veterans with PTSD may be one of the better solutions instead of heavy pharmaceuticals.

 First Sergeant Westbrook concludes: “Most of the guys weren’t the type of soldiers who had issues before Iraq, or even in Iraq, but they bring them back and put them on these drugs, and they’re falling asleep in the chair.
 There was no way they could function, especially in a civilian job.
-So maybe [medical] marijuana [for veterans] is an option.”
+So maybe [medical] marijuana [for veterans with PTSD] is an option.”

-The American Legion, who represents more than 2 million veterans nationwide, adopted a resolution on August 24, 2017, urging the federal government to allow Department of Veterans Affairs doctors to discuss and recommend medical marijuana in states where it’s legal (such as Colorado), adding to the group’s efforts to get medical cannabis into the hands of veterans it could help.
+The American Legion, which represents more than 2 million veterans nationwide, adopted a resolution on August 24, 2017, urging the federal government to allow Department of Veterans Affairs doctors to discuss and recommend medical marijuana for veterans with PTSD in states where it’s legal (such as Colorado), adding to the group’s efforts to get medical cannabis into the hands of veterans it could help.

 Local veteran, Ben, has experienced debilitating PTSD symptoms and with it came a tangle of other issues like insomnia and ADD.
 Ben turns to medical cannabis to treat the anxiety.
 “My mind races and cannabis helps me slow down and think through the trauma, rather than hide from it.
 I can tell it’s helping me because my sleeping patterns are normal and I don’t have anxiety attacks,” Ben reports.